 And, make sure to clean the floors, wall and kegs to prevent any future growth of mold.

-If you were forced to temporarily hibernate your draft system and now you’re getting ready to reopen again, we have created a simple-to-follow checklist for bringing your draft system back to life.
+If you were forced to temporarily hibernate your draft system and now you’re getting ready to reopen, we created a simple-to-follow checklist when bringing your draft system back to life.